-MISM 6330 (3-3-0) Database Management Systems
+MISM 6330 (3-3-0) Database Management Systems (S-L)

 This course acquaints students with the techniques involved in determining database requirements, designing databases, components and architecture of databases, and database management systems.
 Topics will include data dictionaries, fourth-generation programming languages, the use of case tools in developing databases, data integrity, security and privacy issues, and user interface.
 The course will include a project involving the design of an actual corporate database.
+This course contains a field-based service-learning component.
 Fall, Online.
 Prerequisite: MISM 6314.